-The DRA technical reviewer will confirm that the licensee calculated the changes in CDF and LERF as the difference in the risk with the proposed change and to the plant without the proposed change.
-For compliance issues, the change in risk is the difference between risk if the plant were fully compliant with its licensing basis, and risk with the plant in the noncompliant configuration requested in the submittal.
+The DRA technical reviewer should confirm that the licensee calculated the changes in CDF and LERF as the difference between plant risk with and without the proposed change.
+For compliance issues, the change in risk is the difference between risk if the plant were fully compliant with its licensing basis, and risk with the plant in the non-compliant configuration requested in the submittal.
 For licensee-identified issues that do not involve a compliance issue, the change in risk is the difference between risk with the plant in the current configuration and with the plant in the configuration requested in the submittal.
 The risk analysis may not include any credit for proposed RMAs or other activities implemented to reduce the risk impact associated with the issue.
-The risk analysis must document any assumptions made when performing the risk evaluation, whether any parts of the issue were outside the scope of the licensee's PRA, and whether any surrogates were used to account for the impact of the issue.
-The final quantitative risk analysis must include an evaluation of the impact on internal events risk, as well as the impact on any relevant external events.
+The risk analysis should document any assumptions made when performing the risk evaluation, whether any parts of the issue were outside the scope of the licensee's PRA, and whether any surrogates were used to account for the impact of the issue.
+The final quantitative risk analysis should include an evaluation of the impact on internal events risk, as well as the impact on any relevant external events.

-The PRA results will be compared to the relative change in risk of the licensee's overall CDF and LERF.
+The PRA results should be compared to the relative change in risk of the licensee's overall CDF and LERF.
 An issue is not risk-significant (i.e., minimal or less than minimal) if all of the following apply: